yongkwangk/beautiful-jekyll/research.md

 # Working Papers

-An Improved Question Format for Measuring Conspiracy Beliefs, Invited to revise and resubmit to *Public Opinion Quarterly* (with Scott Clifford and Brian Sullivan)
+An Improved Question Format for Measuring Conspiracy Beliefs, Accepted. *Public Opinion Quarterly* (with Scott Clifford and Brian Sullivan)

 Misperception, Ignorance, and Partisan Ambivalence (with Scott Basinger)